valentjn/vscode-ltex-languages/src/resources/README.md

 ## Versioning

 The LT<sub>E</sub>X extension has adopted the versioning of its LanguageTool dependency.
-For example, if this extension has version 4.6.0 it is powered by LanguageTool 4.6. vscode-ltex 4.7.0 would use LanguageTool 4.7. **The LanguageTool version of this language support extension must match the LanguageTool version of your installed vscode-ltex extension.** The easiest way to ensure compatibility is to always update all LT<sub>E</sub>X-related extensions when updating.
+For example, if this extension has version 4.6.0 it is powered by LanguageTool 4.6. vscode-ltex 4.6.1 would also use LanguageTool 4.6. vscode-ltex 4.7.0 would use LanguageTool 4.7. **The LanguageTool version of this language support extension must match the LanguageTool version of your installed vscode-ltex extension.** The easiest way to ensure compatibility is to always update all LT<sub>E</sub>X-related extensions when updating.
 We will never have incompatible versions published at the same time.

 ## Known Issues